iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 These bounds "sandwich" the true solution and, when they're closer than a required tolerance, we can consider our approximation good enough.
-The whole procedure is summarized in the code snippet below.
+The code snippet below summarizes this whole procedure.

 ```julia
 function solve_single_cut(stage1, stage2; tol = 1e-8)